Now today is April Fool’s Day. It seems like this would be a good time for all of us to

 interested in exploring the Rick-Roll not from an internet meme standpoint, but from a

 very different angle.
-Learning and performance are my passion, so I’m most interested in
+Learning is my passion, so I’m most interested in

 exploring what the Rick-Roll might teach us about learning.